"Free" digital invitation tools — what it actually means in 2026

 Paperless Post.
 The platform is "free to sign up" but most decent templates require coin purchases.
 A typical event send runs $20-$150 in coins.

 Greenvelope.
-The free tier is essentially a trial — designed to convert to a $19-$150+ package for real use.
+The free tier is essentially a trial — designed to convert to a paid mailing that runs about $100 to $225+ for a real guest list.

 The quick decision tree